 – The Writ, May 2017

-I also co-host of the Arizona Attorneys for Criminal Justice seminar on DUI defense (1987 to present).
+I co-hosted the Arizona Attorneys for Criminal Justice seminar on DUI defense (1987 to 2018) and continue to present on various topics.
 I have also participated on the faculty for DUI Judicial Conferences as well as numerous seminars for the Arizona State Bar, Pima County Bar, Arizona State Alumni Association and Arizona Attorneys for Criminal Justice (AACJ).